shhwang1/BA_Kernel-based-Learning/README.md

 ![image](https://user-images.githubusercontent.com/115224653/198886806-2fb715c2-572a-43e3-b630-8936b4c6bcad.png)

 As you can see, excluding PersonalLoan dataset, increasing the C value does not mean improving performance.
+This can be interpreted that if the C value becomes appropriately large, the magnitude of the error to be multiplied with the C value converges to almost zero, so that the C value does not affect the performance.
 It can be seen that most datasets converge to a specific accuracy value as the C value increases.
+And most of them performed best when the C value was 5 or 10, but PersoanlLoan's performance continued to rise as the C value increased.
+So, we checked whether the performance converges when the PersonalLoan dataset has a C value.